 Denison University is located in the charming community of Granville, Ohio.
 The small-town feel of the village and campus creates a comfortable, friendly environment for campers.
 Come immerse yourself in a week of tennis and fun on a college campus.

 The camp will take place on Denison University’s varsity tennis courts, which feature 12 outdoor courts, six of which have full lighting.
 Indoor facilities are available in cases of inclement weather.
-Denison University boasts 12 varsity tennis courts with six main courts that are lighted and used primarily for varsity competition.
 The outdoor courts, along with the indoor facility in the Mitchell Center, has been host to the North Coast Athletic Conference Men's and Women's Tennis Championship and various NCAA Division III men's and women's regional championships.Meet your coaching staff

 Peter Burling is the Denison University head men’s and women’s tennis coach.
 With 35 years of coaching experience, Coach Burling and his staff teach a complete game program, designed to give each camper the opportunity to learn and master the skills needed to reach the next level of the game.
 Coaches are dedicated to introducing tennis to young players “the right way,” and to helping more advanced players take the next step in their development.Read Full Bio